Naveen-1001/Mini-OS/CLI/Readme.md

 gcc main.c
 '''

-To immerse into the world of shell, type the following in your linux terminal
+To run the program in interactive mode, type the following
 '''
 ./a.out
 '''